federicobozzini/unige-advanced-data-management/README.md

 DESCRIPTIONS AND MOTIVATIONS:
-1.1: We invented 6 queries.
+1.1: We invented 7 queries.
 We tried to select different entities, different level of complexities and different types of queries and results (Aggregates, Listings, ...).
 We tried to invent queries that may simulate real-life needs for company reports.

 1.2: We tried to design the Cassandra logical schema to satisfy the requirements of the queries at the best efficiency.
 Sometimes we loaded more data than necessary to allow more flexibility and more detailed queries.
 We need four tables:
-Currencies to answer q1.
+Currencies to answer q1 and q2.
-Salesperons to answer q2 and q3.
+Salesperons to answer q3 and q4.
-territoryorders to answer q4.
+territoryorders to answer q5.
-territorysales to answer q5 and q6.
+territorysales to answer q6 and q7.

 1.3: We designed the column families to represent the logical schema.
 We developed 4 python scripts to convert the data from the CSV source to the target CSV.
 Efficiency was not a main concern here.
 In a real world scenario our approach would have been to use a SQL (with the queries presented before) to extract the data.
 We prepared to CQL to present the correct results with the best possible efficiency.